VentoTran/Udacity_Project_02_MEMEGEN/README.md

 Hi, Vento here.
 This project does not have a dedicated github repo to fork from so I made this repo (pulled from [this repo](https://github.com/udacity/PYND.git) from [Udacity Github Page](https://github.com/udacity)).

+As usual, I ***CAN NOT*** stand the tab syntax of python, so expect a lot of # trailing after each un-tab :).

+This project is a lot of fun, and Xander is so ***cuteee*** ~!

+I'll say that the handle the input from multiple media file type is quite a hassle and might be the main point of this project as it took me awhile to complete.

+The 'Web' side of this is, \*hmmm\*, complicate to understand at first but overall it is not too bad.
+It is easier to consider it as a "***mAgiK b0x***" and can handle all the html requests and web API services.
+It is always nice to have an interface to interact with and trigger events rather than an unlively CLI with mountain of command...

+Anyway, back to the main point of what I did, as always my code is marked with tag **"# TASK DONE"**.
+You can look for where they are and see what changes I made.

+I also import some fonts (located at `./src/_data/Font/`).
+I did some testing to see what look best and ended up with FiraCode font (which is one of my favorite font :v).

+The text that print onto the image is also made to change to random color with each generation because the black and white is very hard to see.
+How can I focus on laughing if I'm too busy squinting my eyes to read :/.

+There is very few comment in this project, part of beacause I'm kinna lazy, but mostly because I think my code is somewhat self-explantory with my way of naming, so that is that.

+That is all for my yapping, I hope that you having as much fun as I did while doing this project ~!

 # Motivational Puppy Meme Generator